Author Guidelines

 Text: Separate the text in sections beginning by "Introduction" and ending with "Conclusions".

-Figures: Use Encapsulated Postscript format for images.
+Figures: Use PostScript, PDF or EPS format for images.
 The use of color is encouraged.
 Introduce appropriate captions for each figure.

 Tables: Avoid introducing large tables; these can be submitted as Supplementary Material.